Aleirbag04/Aleirbag04/README.md

 - ⚡ Fun fact: ...
 -->

-👩‍🎓 I am a Post Degree Diploma in Web and Mobile Development student at Langara College.
+👩‍🎓Completed a Post Degree Diploma in Web and Mobile Development at Langara College.

 💥 I consider myself a curious person who enjoys putting her creativity into every project I'm a part of.